ualibraries/ual-geoblacklight/README.md

 ```shell
 $ lando destroy
 ```

+This does not remove images.
+If you want to remove images you can run `docker image prune -a` wich will **remove all unused images**.

 To also remove any app related files that are not code (tmp directory files, SQLite file, etc) you can run: